sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ```

-In the pipeline of installation steps, the `ProjectCacheAnalyzer` will run right before project generation and utilize its result to inject the list of targets that have changed into our project generator.
+The `ProjectCacheAnalyzer` will be created by the `Pod:Installer` class and run right before project generation.
+The project generation step is where we will see a huge performance improvement from our caching since it will only be given the subset of pod targets that need to be generated, instead of generating all targets for every installation.

 #### Wiring up cached target dependencies
 Since we will not be creating `PBXNativeTarget` objects for targets that have not changed, we need to add two new methods that will allow us to recreate these target dependencies from the `TargetMetadata` object for parent targets that were regenerated.